guy19191/Instagram-MagicTrick/README.md

 Your chrome will open and then you can write your megic Write your friend instegram user
 Write the number/card you want to send
-Write the time you want it to wait until it will send the massage (in sseconds)
+Write the time you want it to wait until it will send the massage (in seconds)